 Again there will be a wide variety of options available, but I recommend looking for a metal one.
 This will be a good spot for your propane tank and heater, a couple of buckets, a milk crate with misc gear, and more.

 I’m generally not a fan of extending the ATVs to the rear because it will increase the likelihood of a backward flip.
-As I see it, there is no need to take this extra risk.

-5 Sled/tub (for when there is snow)
+5. A Sled or Tub (for when there is snow)

 I do not recommend you stack a sky-high mountain of gear onto the bike, even if you can manage to keep it all in place.
 Any added weight will alter the bike’s riding abilities, and the higher you get from the ground, the more negative effect it has.